Terraform Security Best Practices for Confluent Cloud

 Rotate credentials regularly

 Rotate sensitive credentials regularly and store them in secure locations, such as a secrets manager or encrypted file storage.
-Set up automated rotation when possible using your cloud provider’s tools.
+Use your cloud provider’s tools to automate rotation where supported.

 Monitor Terraform state changes